 \subsection{Classification and regression trees}

 Classification and Regression Trees (CART) \citep{breiman2017classification} are an essential tool in machine learning and statistical modelling.
 CART offers interpretability, visual clarity, and the ability to capture complicated relationships between features and response variables.
 CART is a recursive algorithm that partitions the data space into homogeneous cells using binary splits.
 Within each cell, a mean prediction model is fitted.
-Let $\Theta$ denotes the generic random variable used for splitting, and let $\mathcal{F}(\Theta)$ be the set of all possible functions $f: \mathbb{R}^p \rightarrow \mathbb{R}$, piecewise constant in each cell.
-The aim is usually to construct an tree estimate $m_n(X, \Theta):\mathbb{R}^p \rightarrow \mathbb{R}$ minimizing the mean squared error
+The representation of CART used in this paper is based on the work by \citet{scornet2015consistency}.
+Let $\Theta$ denotes the generic parameter used for splitting, and let $\mathcal{F}(\Theta)$ be the set of all possible functions $f: \mathbb{R}^p \rightarrow \mathbb{R}$, piecewise constant in each cell.
+The aim is usually to construct a tree estimate $m_n(X, \Theta):\mathbb{R}^p \rightarrow \mathbb{R}$ minimizing the mean squared error in

 in the training set $\mathcal{D}_s = (X_1, Y_1), \dots, (X_n, Y_n)$, and use it to make predictions in the test set $\mathcal{D}_t = (X_{n+1}, Y_{n+1}), \dots, (X_{n+m}, Y_{n+m})$.
 The response variables $Y_{n+1}. \dots, Y_{n+m}$ are not observed in practice, but to evaluate our method, we will use simulated data for which these outcomes are known.